-I’ve talked about fascia before in this blog, but I wanted to share this video: It explains the work I do beautifully.
-It’s so frustrating to me that fascia is unknown by average people, and ignored by so many types of healthcare practitioners.
+I’ve talked about fascia before in this blog, but I wanted to expand on the topic: It’s SO important, causing so many resolvable issues.
+It’s frustrating to me that fascia is unknown by average people, and ignored by so many types of healthcare practitioners.
 It’s ESSENTIAL in understanding biomechanical dysfunction and healing.

 Tight fascia will pull on our muscles and bones, preventing free movement and potentially causing misalignments.
 In severe cases, it can constrict nerve and blood vessel function, creating swelling, pain, or numbness & tingling.